 If you let your cat go outdoors, then you know there's a possibility that they could wind up in a fight or have some other type of injury.
+This is one of the reasons why indoor cats live longer than outdoor cats.
 Cats, unfortunately, get into situations all the time where they have nicks on their skin or puncture wounds from where another cat bit them.
 Sometimes these wounds become infected and require an expert veterinarian to take a look at them.
 More often than not, though, you can use holistic treatments for these types of injuries.

 If your beloved feline friend sustained injuries, here are three possible holistic treatments to try.

 Before diving into the possible holistic treatments, please note that cats will sometimes become skittish and will do their best to hide their wounds.
 Therefore, if your cat comes in and disappears right quickly enough, you might not notice them before they become infected.
 Look for these telltale signs that something is wrong with your pet.

 Of course, none of these mean your pet has a wound, per se, they might be sick for some other reason, but if you notice any of these signs, you should check your cat for potential injuries.

 - Hiding - your furry companion might be hiding under the bed, behind the toilet, or somewhere else in the house.
 If you're having trouble getting your cat to come out, something may be wrong.

 - Searching for darkness - this is similar to hiding, but if your pet tends to be more willing to come out at night but spends all day under the bed, again, something may not be right.